hamodyk/Corsair-Ambience/README.md

 1. Start a C++ console project in Visual Studio 2017
 2. Copy include, lib and redist folder into the Root of the project
-3. Go to Project properties-->C/C++-->General-->Additional Include Directories, Add the follow line $(SolutionDir)include\
+3. Go to Project properties-->C/C++-->General-->Additional Include Directories, Add the follow line: $(SolutionDir)include\
-4. Go to Project properties-->Linker->General-->Additional Library Directories, Add the follow line, $(SolutionDir)lib\x64\
+4. Go to Project properties-->Linker->General-->Additional Library Directories, Add the follow line: $(SolutionDir)lib\x64\
-5. Go to Project properties-->Linker->Input-->Additional Dependencies, add follow line in front of it, CUESDK.x64_2013.lib;
+5. Go to Project properties-->Linker->Input-->Additional Dependencies, add follow line in front of it: libcurl.lib;CUESDK.x64_2013.lib;
+6. Go to Project properties-->Build Events-->Pre-Build Event-->Command Line, add following line: xcopy  /Y /I  "$(SolutionDir)settings.ini" "$(OutDir)"
-6. Go to Project properties-->Build Events-->Post-Build Event-->Command Line, add following line, xcopy /Y /I "$(SolutionDir)redist\x64\*" "$(OutDir)"
+6. Go to Project properties-->Build Events-->Post-Build Event-->Command Line, add following line: xcopy /Y /I "$(SolutionDir)redist\x64\*" "$(OutDir)"
 7. Apply all of those

+Notes:
+- All of the above should already be set for you if you just clone the project
+- You might need to retarget the solution (Right click on the Solution 'Corsair Ambience' then choose 'Retarget solution')
-Note: Your run mode (Debug or Release) must be set to x64 for the settings above to work
+- Your run mode (Debug or Release) must be set to x64 for the settings above to work

 # DISCLAIMERS: